The Top 5 Halloween Hazards for Dogs · Kinship

 When to DIY your dog’s Halloween costume or dye their fur — and when to leave it to the pros.

-Take extra caution if your dog has sensitive skin.
-Even those with hearty coats can have allergic reactions to the synthetic materials found in many costumes.
-If your pup seems distressed, itchy, or shows any abnormal behavior, consider letting them go in their birthday suit or donning a festive bandana.
+Take extra caution if your pet has sensitive skin.
+Even dogs with thick coats can have allergic reactions to the synthetic materials found in many costumes.
+If your pup seems itchy, distressed, or shows any abnormal behavior, consider letting them go in their birthday suit or in a festive bandana.

-During trick-or-treating hours, it is best to keep pets in a room away from all the excitement at the front door during peak hours.
-Too many strangers can be scary and stressful.
-When opening the door for trick-or-treaters, take care that your pup doesn’t dart outside.
+When trick-or-treaters start arriving, it’s best to keep pets in a room away from all the excitement.
+Too many strangers can be frightening and anxiety-inducing.
+When opening the door for trick-or-treaters, take extra care that your dog doesn’t dart outside.

 Consider your pet’s emotional well-being on Halloween

-Does your dog’s job description include barking and protecting whenever a stranger arrives at your front door?
-Think about how your poor pup must feel on Halloween night when that doorbell rings dozens of times within just a few hours.
+Does your pup’s job description include barking and defending whenever a new person arrives at your front door?
+Think about how your poor dog must feel on Halloween night when that doorbell rings dozens of times within the span of a few hours.
 Talk about emotional exhaustion!
-Consider the following options to preserve their sanity:
+Consider the following options to preserve their wellbeing:

-• Confine your dog behind closed doors, ideally in a sound-proof part of your home.
+• Keep your dog behind closed doors, ideally in a sound-proof part of your home.

 • Provide trick-or-treaters with a “help yourself” candy bowl on your front walkway.